bitcoin-api/bitcoin-api-full-stack/README.md

 ## Introduction:

 Bitcoin-Api-Full-Stack a NodeJS/Javascript full stack Bitcoin API (see below for info about what APIs are), exchange, and casino (the exchange and the casino still under construction).
-The term "full stack" in the title means all the components and instructions are there so you can make it from scratch and you can make every aspect of it.
+The term "full stack" in the title means all the components and the instructions are there so you can make it from scratch and you can make every aspect of it.
 It's for people who want to have their own versions of APIs and exchanges instead of having to use companies', if they are okay with holding custody of their own Bitcoin.
 It's also designed in way so that even individuals can have control of these financial technologies instead of having to need a big team or a company.

 **About APIs**